Gbuomprisco/opinionated-angular/README.md

 ## HTML Wrapping and Order

- - do not exceed 80 characters per column** for all files: it’s simply much easier to read vertically than horizontally.
+Do not exceed 80 characters per column for all files: it’s simply much easier to read vertically than horizontally.

 This is an element written without any convention: